Redless/jekyll-now/_posts/2021-1-30-legends-of-runeterra-endure-aggro-guide.md

 ### Who am I?

 I started playing Runeterra in mid December 2020 and Endure Aggro was one of the first decks I crafted.
 I used Endure Aggro during my pushes from plat 1 to diamond 4 and from diamond 1 to masters, so I've used the deck a lot and seen success with it at mid level, even though I'm a newer player at the game as a whole.
-I took this list in particular from Swim's website (link), but it's not the current version that he has up there.
+I took this list in particular from [Swim's website](https://www.swimstrim.com/runeterra/decks-and-meta), but it's not the current version that he has up there.
 I think this version is better though.

 ### What is Endure Aggro and why should I play it?